Electron Beam Radiation Therapy

 There are two ways electron beam radiation therapy can be given:

 • Spot treatment.
 It can be used to treat tumors on the surface of the skin or keloids.
-It can be used when a single or multiple spots on your body are treated instead of the entire surface of your skin.
+It can be used when a single or multiple spots on your body are treated instead of the whole surface of your skin.

 • Total skin electron beam therapy (TSEBT).
-TSEBT is when the entire surface of your skin is treated.
+TSEBT is when the whole surface of your skin is treated.
 It is used to treat cutaneous T-cell lymphoma (CTCL) and/or mycosis fungoides (MF), a type of lymphoma that affects the skin.

 What are the side effects?